adbacze/qpe4earlyftqc/H2_simulations/README.md

 The folder provides scripts to simulate qpe protocols applied to the problem of ground state energy of H2.
-These scripts were used to generate the T counts
+These scripts were used to generate the T counts for the protocols as well as empirical error data.